HomeDirectoriesTop 8 Google Announcements Last Year (And What They Mean for Local...

 Quick Tip: Focus on getting detailed, story-rich reviews rather than just five-star ratings.
 Reviews that mention specific products, staff members, or experiences now carry significantly more weight.

-Perhaps the most controversial change was the “local authority score”.
+Maybe the most controversial change was the “local authority score”.
 Google started identifying local influencers and giving more weight to their interactions with businesses.
 When a local food blogger with 10,000 followers checks into your restaurant, it counts more than 50 regular check-ins.

-Google Business Profile Enhancements
+Google Business Profile enhancements

 Success Story: Sarah’s Bakery in Bristol saw a 40% increase in custom cake orders after implementing GBP’s new visual menu feature.
 Customers could now see exact products, customisation options, and real-time availability directly in search results.